 Not all graduate programs are created equal!

 Look carefully at the research and work being done at each university you’re considering.
-One university’s mechanical engineering department may focus on automotive and transportation, for example, while another focuses on biomechanics.
+One university’s environmental master's program may vastly differ from another university's environmental graduate program.

 - Does research and discovery excite you?